reddit-playdate/playdate-markdown-templates/FirstNominations.markdown

     Transformice
     Price: Free
     Platform: Windows/Mac/Linux/Broswer
-    Description: A fun old flash game where you try to grab cheese as quickly as you can with the help of a shaman.
+    Description: A fun old flash game where you try to grab cheese as fast as you can with a shaman's help.
                  It times how fast you get the cheese which adds a speed component to it as well.

 ## Voting